What Is CPaaS?

 The travel and hospitality industry can integrate CPaaS with existing applications to offer contact-free services to guests, like in-app calling and messaging.
 Relaying information like discounts and offers, room swaps, and delays can be made easy.

-Online learning providers, including schools and colleges, can easily access features like video calling, screen sharing, and call recording.
+Online learning providers, including schools and colleges, can easily access features like video calling, screen sharing, and call recording for real time communications.

 The real estate industry can use virtual meetings to visually guide prospective buyers and sellers through options and make meetings more interactive.
 Appointment scheduling and reminder services are also useful.